From Young's Lattice to Coinvariants: Isomorphism with the Coinvariant Ring

 \subsection{An Example Beyond Specht Modules}

-While $R[z_1, \ldots , z_n]^*$ is isomorphic to $\mathbb{C}[S_n]$ as a left $S_n$-module, it does not come pre-equipped with a right $S_n$-module structure, and thus does not have a decomposition into unique irreducible $S_n$-bimodules.
-However, we can use the charge statistic to map the weight basis of $\mathbb{C}[S_n]$ to a weight basis inside $R[z_1, \ldots , z_n]^*$, and thereby to recover much of the structure of $\mathbb{C}[S_n]$.
+While $R[z_1, \ldots , z_n]_{S_n}$ is isomorphic to $\mathbb{C}[S_n]$ as a left $S_n$-module, it does not come pre-equipped with a right $S_n$-module structure, and thus does not have a decomposition into unique irreducible $S_n$-bimodules.
+However, we can use the charge statistic to map the weight basis of $\mathbb{C}[S_n]$ to a weight basis inside $R[z_1, \ldots , z_n]_{S_n}$, and thereby to recover much of the structure of $\mathbb{C}[S_n]$.

 The key is the second point in the discussion of Proposition \ref{prop_local_action}.
+In this subsection, we will work out a detailed example ($n=3$), which already captures the main idea.
+In the two subsections that follow, we will define the charge map in full generality and prove that it is a (graded) $S_n$-module isomorphism from $\mathbb{C}[S_n]$ to $R[z_1, \ldots , z_n]_{S_n}$.

-To see the idea, let $n=3$.
-We have three shapes: $(3)$, $(2,1)$, and $(1,1,1)$.
+When $n=3$, we have three shapes: $(3)$, $(2,1)$, and $(1,1,1)$.
 We already understand the first and last, which are the trivial and sign representations.
-They are $1$-dimensional, and have multiplicity $1$ in $\mathbb{C}[S_n]$, meaning that the Specht module realization of each in $R[z_1, \ldots , z_n]^*$ is the only one time that isomorphism type appears.
-For $\lambda = (3)$, the corresponding degree reduction takes $z_2 z_3^3$ and every other monomial to $1$, while for $\lambda = (1,1,1)$, the only possible degree reduction is the trivial one that fixes each term, as lowering degrees in the Vandermonde determinant would zero it out.
+They are $1$-dimensional, and have multiplicity $1$ in $\mathbb{C}[S_n]$, meaning that the Specht module realization of each in $R[z_1, z_2 , z_n]_{S_3}$ is the only one time that isomorphism type appears.
+For $\lambda = (3)$, the corresponding $S_3$-module projection (\ref{eq-fdr-specht}) $\mathbb{C}[S_3] \to R[z_1, z_2 , z_n]_{S_3}$ takes $z_2 z_3^3$ and every other monomial to $1$ because all $r_i = 1$.
+For $\lambda = (1,1,1)$, (\ref{eq-fdr-specht}) is the identity, as we have $(r_1, r_2, r_3) = (1,2,3)$.
+The intuition is that the weight vector corresponding to the sign representation is given by the full Vandermonde determinant, and any reduction of exponents in its expansion would zero it out.

-For $\lambda = (2,1)$, we have $T = T_{\smax} = $ and $T' = T_{\smin} = $.
+For $\lambda = (2,1)$, we have $T = T_{\smax} = \ytableaushort{12,3}$ and $T' = T_{\smin} = \ytableaushort{13,2}$.
 The corresponding diagonal weight vectors in the functional realization are